AdobeDocs/experience-manager-64.en/help/communities/using/groups.md

 By default, the parent community site's list of moderators is inherited.

-It is possible to add moderators specific to the group :
+It is possible to add moderators specific to the group:

 * search for members (from publish environment) to add them as moderators